khaefner/buffer_overflow/README.md

 Nothing happens, it's normal since EBX is not a critical register in our example program.

+Increase the numbe of 'A's you are putting into the buffer.
+How many accurances of 'A' characters do you have to increase to cause a segmentation fault (Note: you may see a SIGILL, Illegal instruction..this is where the execution pointer is being overwritten add one more to make sure, you should see Segmentation fault) ?

+_Record this number_

 Let's now add a breakpoint in order to highlight how the EBX register got overwritten with an extra `x41` ('A'):